jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 #### 2.x Element cloning

-In v8 we are provided with a method called `CloneElementAt(uint32_t index)` on a `v8::Array` instance that allows us to clone an element at a specified index in an array.
+In v8 we are provided with a method called `CloneElementAt(uint32_t index)` on a `v8::Array` instance that allows us to clone an element at a specified index.

 ***Figure 2.x - Cloning an element at a specified index in C++ with V8***